About Me

 Nice to hear from you.
 I found an offprint of our old paper on stochastic cosmology last week and was thinking of you and wondering where you are.

-I officially moved here in JUly 2007, although it took about a year to sell my old house and by a new one, so I didn’t completely relocate until June this year.
+I officially moved to Cardiff in July 2007, although it took about a year to sell my old house and buy a new one, so I didn’t completely relocate until June this year.

 Cardiff is a great place to live, especially when its not raining!